Guide to Accessibility Compliance for CANVAS Users

 Meaningful, Descriptive hyperlink text

-If you link to PDFs, QuickTime, Flash movies, or any other file that requires the student to have a helper application, you need to also link to where the student can download the application, applet or plug-in needed.
+If you link to PDFs, QuickTime, Flash movies, or any other file that requires the student to have a helper application, also make a link to where the student can download the application, applet or plug-in needed.
 Put the link in a prominent place, ideally next to the place where the file is linked to, or on your Syllabus page.

 Common helper application links